NordPass Review

 Privacy-friendly jurisdiction

 While this might not be important to the majority of password manager users, it’s still good to know that your provider is situated in a privacy-friendly country.
-That’s the case with NordPass, which is registered in Panama, which has no data retention laws.
+NordPass is registered in Panama and does not have data retention laws.
 Even more, it’s far from the all-seeing Fourteen Eyes alliance members, meaning even political activists and journalists should feel safe using this password manager.

 A password generator and password strength checker will help you avoid weak links in your password pool.
 NordPass will automatically generate strong, unique passwords for you, which is much safer than trying to come up with something on your own.
 Besides, you can create passwords while offline – they aren’t saved on any server.

-What’s more, NordPass backs up and syncs your data so that you may never lose it.
-This means that even if your computer or phone breaks down, you will still be able to access all of your accounts easily using your Master Password.
+The great news is that in March 2020, NordPass finally fulfilled the wish of many – password generators were added to the mobile apps.Moreover, NordPass backs up and syncs your data, so you may never lose it.
+This means that even if your computer or phone breaks down, you can still access all your accounts easily using your Master Password.
 And thanks to the synchronization, your NordPass vault will have all your data ready 24/7, wherever you may be.

 Apps and ease of use